-Sample: “Sea Wave” from forthcoming digital re-release of 1978 vinyl:
+Sample: “Sea Wave” from forthcoming vinyl repress and digital re-releases of 1978 LP:

 Review: By Kay Gardner (Cosmos Wonder Child)